 Oregon motor vehicle fuel taxes are collected as a fixed amount per gallon of gasoline sold.
-The Oregon gas tax is currently 30 cents per gallon, increased from 24 cents per gallon on January 1, 2011 and has not increased since 1993.
+The Oregon gas tax is currently 30 cents per gallon, increased from 24 cents per gallon on January 1, 2011.
 Because it is levied on a per gallon basis, the revenue does not vary with changes in gasoline prices.
-Since there has been no increases do not keep up with inflation since 1993, the value of this revenue has eroded over time as maintenance materials and repair costs have increased.
+Since increases do not keep up with inflation, the value of this revenue has eroded over time as maintenance materials and repair costs have increased.
 Additionally, increased fuel efficiency in new vehicles has further reduced the total dollars collected relative to total miles driven.

 Oregon vehicle registration fees are collected as a fixed amount at the time a vehicle is registered with the Department of Motor Vehicles.
-Vehicle registration fees in Oregon have recently increased to about \$43 per year per vehicle from \$15 per vehicle per year to \$27 per vehicle per year for passenger cars, with similar increases for other vehicle types.
+Vehicle registration fees in Oregon have recently increased to about \$43 per year per vehicle.
 Vehicle registration fees are not adjusted for inflation.

-In fiscal year 2006/20072011/2012, the City received roughly \$961,0001,110,000 from the Oregon Highway Trust Fund.
-The City's projected share of this fund is approximately \$2127.1 million over the next 22 years.
+In fiscal year 2011/2012, the City received roughly \$1,110,000 from the Oregon Highway Trust Fund.
+The City's projected share of this fund is approximately \$27.1 million over the next 22 years.